BetRice11/Running-Fridge/journals/Brittany.md

+## FEB 29, 2024
+Today, I worked on:
+*watched one person drive the backend api while we assisted on advice *finalized the login and logout for react ah-ha:able to figure out how to handle the other forms

 ## FEB 28, 2024
 Today, I worked on:
 *our first standup: We talked about what we did yesterday and what we are going to continue to work on today.